 Why are outdoor kitchens so popular?

 More and more materials and specialist equipment have come to market over the years.
-In short, people are no longer reliant on what the local DIY or garden centre have to offer.
 As the potential to tailor a functional outdoor space has increased, so has interest in the idea of taking more of our indoor activities outside.
+With an outdoor kitchen, no one is ever trapped inside, cooking, while everyone's having fun on the patio.

-Outdoor kitchen designs for large and small spaces
+Outdoor kitchen designs for large spaces

 A protected seating area allows you to enjoy the garden with less worry about the weather.
 With an outdoor kitchen, it makes a welcoming space.
-A louvred pergola is one of the most flexible additions, allowing you to adjust instantly to sudden showers and regulate temperature by increasing and decreasing shade.

 Only got a small garden?
 An outdoor kitchen is an ideal use for what might otherwise be an orphan area.
 The linear design means it's easy to fit against walls and fences where other features or planting might not be so comfortable.
 And a shady area means that food isn't in full sun while you cook.
 And neither are you!